 1825 California Crossing Rd.

 The Trinity River passes by California Crossing near Rochelle Road in Dallas.
 The park, which is nearly 400 acres along the River, is located in both Irving and Dallas.
-It includes on of the public access points to launch canoes and kayaks into the Trinity River above and below the low water dam at that location.
+It includes public access points to launch canoes and kayaks into the Trinity River above and below the low water dam at that location.

 2100 Walnut Hill Lane